WordPress/wp20-book/Content/BB-Chapter-12-WordPress-Matures.md

 Many designers do not offer continuing services for the websites they design.
 Site owners may not even have contact information for the people who built their websites.

 Office staff, who may be users of a website without being owners, may not have any design or development training.
-They may have limited access, and may not even be administrators on a website, even if they are the primary user of the admin area.
+They may have limited access and may not even be administrators on a website, even if they are the primary user of the admin area.

 While it is possible to imagine further steps that could have been taken to limit the disruption, it is by no means clear who should or could have taken those steps.